tnat1031/pandoc_resume/markdown/resume.md

     * Build data processing pipelines and data storage infrastructure

-    * Develop QC metrics and data visualization tools
+    * Develop QC metrics and visualization tools for high-throughput screening data

-    * Author code libraries in R and Python
+    * Author code libraries in R and Python, pipelines in Nextflow, infrastructure on AWS

 2012-2021
 :   **Senior Computational Biologist and Group Leader** • *The Broad Institute in Cambridge, MA*